Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

 By the end of the simulation, a small peak of $P_0(x)$ remains localized near the surface, reflecting a low-energy component that lacks sufficient kinetic energy to escape.
 Meanwhile, a portion of $P_a(x)$ persists, oscillating within the well of $U_a(x)$ near the surface, indicating that some H atoms become adsorbed on the Ge surface in the $|a\rangle$ state after scattering.
 The pronounced oscillatory features of $P_a(x)$ further suggest that this population occupies excited vibrational levels on the $|a\rangle$ state.

 To facilitate comparison with experimental results, we plot in Figure~\ref{fig:PE0} the kinetic energy distribution of the H atom in the $|0\rangle$ state (H-neutral) at the time of emission ($t=154.8$~fs).
 The projection technique described in Sec.~\ref{sec:proj} is applied to exclude small contributions from wavepackets trapped near the surface.
+The projection removes only a small portion of the low-energy distribution near $E\to 0$, leaving the main peak essentially unaffected.
+A comparison of the spatial and kinetic energy distributions before and after projection is provided in the Supporting Information.

 The resulting distribution exhibits a bimodal structure.
-The dominant peak spans 0--1.5~eV with a maximum near 1~eV, corresponding to the energy-loss channel.
-Its shape and position agree well with the experimental observations reported by Krüger \textit{et al.}\cite{kruger23} In addition, a much weaker Gaussian-like peak appears near the incident energy $1.92$~eV.
-This peak corresponds to the elastic scattering channel, arising from a small portion of the H wavepacket that scatters without exchanging electrons with the surface.
+The dominant peak spans 0--1.5~eV with a maximum near 1~eV, we refer to this peak as the energy-loss channel.
+Because phonon baths are not included in the present Newns–Anderson model, all energy loss arises solely from interactions with the electronic bath.
+In addition, a much weaker Gaussian-like peak appears near the incident energy $1.92$~eV.
+It preserves the shape of the initial kinetic-energy distribution and therefore corresponds to essentially no energy loss.
+We refer to this peak as the energy-loss channel, originating from a small fraction of the H wavepacket that scatters without exchanging electrons with the surface.
 Because of its very small weight, this elastic peak is not discernible in Figure~\ref{fig:Pxt_all}.
-Overall, our simulations capture the bimodal feature observed experimentally.
-However, the relative ratio of the two channels differ significantly from experiment, which will be discussed later in Sec.~\ref{sec:Discussion}.

 The dominant energy-loss peak originates from scattering events involving electronic transitions with the semiconductor, thereby reflecting the band structure characteristics of the material.
 Consider the following process: an H atom donates an electron to the conduction band of Ge(111), and after the collision, it regains an electron from the valence band.
 Since the returning electron has lower energy than the donated one, such an electronic transition is expected to result in an energy loss approximately equal to the band gap.
 This mechanism explains why the high-energy edge of the loss peak lies $E_g = 0.49$~eV below the incident energy.